Integration Guide

 View the holder’s public profile at https://id.sandbox.opencampus.xyz/public/credentials?username=<OC_ID>

-In order to ensure that third party integrations are successful and did not deviate too much from the intended flow of how OCAs should be issued, we require teams to do a recording of their integrated flow on the sandbox environment and submit to the Open Campus team via this form in step 3
+In order to ensure that third party integrations are successful and did not deviate too much from the intended flow of how OCAs should be issued, we require teams to do a recording of their integrated flow on the sandbox environment and submit to the Open Campus team via the form below.
+Please reach out to @kittyvo and @lewlian to escalate your review process.

 To promote the sandbox environment to production, you will need: